-Another fundamental challenge that the Public Administration must face in order to achieve a full and complete transformation is networking.
+Digital transformation in Public Administration: another fundamental challenge that the Public Administration must face in order to achieve a full and complete transformation is networking.

 Digital transformation must become the object of a widespread implementation strategy, involving all levels of the PA, avoiding sporadic development.

 There is no shortage of regulatory instruments to do this; indeed, in some respects, regulatory hypertrophy hinders digital transformation.

 In fact, the various legislative interventions over time have been affected by the lack of a unified strategy, which took into account the technical and IT issues and the complexity associated with the legal and archival aspects of the processes of the Public Administrations.